chopox/chopox/README.md

-## Hi, I'm Dani Garcia 👋
+## Hi, I'm Daniel Garcia 👋
 ### SysAdmin & Web Developer

-Currently studying a Higher Vocational Training Diploma in SysAdmin, with a strong interest in cybersecurity and front-end development.
+Currently enrolled in a higher education technical programme in System Administration, with a strong interest in cybersecurity and front-end development.
 My passion for new technologies has led me to explore key areas such as hardware configuration, promoting a preventive security culture, and cyber intelligence.

 In addition, my background as an Emergency Medical Technician has helped me develop key skills such as strict adherence to protocols, effective decision-making under pressure, and clear, empathetic communication with both patients and medical teams.